sarthak-pokharel/unheardwhispers/README.md

    - **Linux**: `sudo apt install ffmpeg` (or use your distro's package manager)
 3. Install dependencies:
    ```
+   # On Windows (run as administrator):
+   pip install -r requirements.txt --prefer-binary

+   # On macOS/Linux:
    pip install -r requirements.txt
    ```
 4. Run the application: